devgateway/www.developmentgateway.org/_posts/2014-12-30-open-contracting-going-granular-for-increased-transparency-and-accountability.md

 created: 1419949518
 old_path: news/open-contracting-going-granular-increased-transparency-and-accountability
 title: 'Open Contracting: Going Granular for Increased Transparency and Accountability'
-lede: Knowing where aid projects are located is important for making smart allocation and evaluation decision - but to know what is actually happening on the ground, you can’t stop there.Typically, project implementers are the only ones with knowledge of detailed project information.
+excerpt: Knowing where aid projects are located is important for making smart allocation and evaluation decision - but to know what is actually happening on the ground, you can’t stop there.Typically, project implementers are the only ones with knowledge of detailed project information.
 While contracts also offer a wealth of data points